• Reading time:23 mins read

 Weight: 0.2 lb

-There are two available models: one is manufactured from Titanium (6AL-4V) in Titanium color, the second one is made of Stainless Steel (303) in Black color.
-The V.P.R. developed the muzzle brakes with the ports of a 15-degree back angle to minimize the gases spread moving forward.
+There are two available models: one is manufactured from Titanium (6AL-4V) in Titanium color, and the second one is made of Stainless Steel (303) in Black color.
+The V.P.R. developed the muzzle brakes with the ports of a 15-degree back angle to minimize the gas’s spread moving forward.
+Try this quality JL Billet V.P.R.
+Muzzle Brake!

 Pros: